Denny-Lin/DDK_file_sender/README.md

 # DDK_file_sender
-Use socket to send the file.
+Use the socket to send a file.
 * I will implement it someday.

 # Features